Are you interested in learning how you can trade weekly options?

 Liquidity on weekly options is robust, with the average weekly volume for the new weekly options increasing above 300,000 contracts by November 2010.

-If you want to know all the ways on how to trade weekly options successfully, we have a my quick start weekly options course that will show you how to trade weekly options in the short term and our two favorite Friday strategies using the weekly options .
+If you want to know all the ways on how to trade weekly options successfully, we have a my quick start weekly options eBook that you can download for for free.